aloretocornidez/school-notes/notes/ece-532-digital-image-analysis/Lecture Notes - ece 532.md

-# Programming for Image Processing
+# Programming for Image Processing | Module 3

 ### Negative Image
 A grayscale image with 8 bits per pixel (bpp) is represented by a 2D array of pixel values with values ranging from 0 to 255.
 For example, we may define gray level 0 to be black and gray level 255 to be white.